sivameetsu/linux-learns/nginx-configuration.md

 systemctl start nginx
 ```

 We can validate the domain using http or https in your browser.
-If you visit the domain http, it will automatically redirect to https.
+If you visit the domain http, it will automatically redirect to https://fourtimes.ml.